 GQLCREATE INDEX cBalance ON NODE card (balance)

-To create single index named name for the property name (string type) of card nodes, restricting the indexed byte-length as 10:
+Create single index name for the STRING-type property name of card nodes, limiting the indexed length to 10 characters:

 GQLCREATE INDEX name ON NODE card (name(10))